 Can a debt collector handle cases across all UAE emirates?

-Licensed collectors can operate UAE-wide, but effectiveness varies by emirate.
-Ask specifically about experience in the emirate where your debtor is located.
 A UAE-wide operation with field agents in multiple emirates is more effective than a Dubai-only collector trying to handle a Sharjah case remotely.
+Verify emirate-specific licences before placement.

 What if the debtor claims they don’t owe the money?

-Disputed debts require careful handling.
-The collector should separate the undisputed portion (if any) from the disputed amount, pursue the undisputed portion immediately, and document the dispute for potential legal proceedings.
-A debtor who raises a dispute for the first time after receiving a collection demand is often using it as a delay tactic — experienced collectors recognise this pattern.
+The collector should separate the undisputed portion from the disputed amount, pursue the undisputed portion immediately via Amr Al Ada’, and document the dispute for potential legal proceedings.